phantom-userrr/simulated-work-games/whac-a-mole/README.md

 └── README.md        // Project details

 ## Getting Started 🛠️
-	1. Clone or download this repository.
+    1. Clone or download this repository
-	2. Open the index.html file in any browser to start playing.
+    2. Open the index.html file in any browser to start playing

+## Game Mechanics & Edge Cases 🎮
+    •	Moles are programmed to always move to a different hole
+    •	Position tracking prevents consecutive appearances in the same location
+    •	This ensures smooth gameplay and prevents frustrating repeat positions

 ## Future Enhancements 🌟
-	•	Add difficulty levels with faster mole speeds or more holes.
+    •	Add difficulty levels with faster mole speeds or more holes
-	•	Include sound effects for whacking moles.
+    •	Include sound effects for whacking moles
-	•	Track and display the best score.
+    •	Track and display the best score
-	•	Add themed variations (e.g., whack-a-monster or whack-a-fruit).
+    •	Add themed variations (e.g., whack-a-monster or whack-a-fruit)

 <!--
 ## Demo Preview 🎥